SuvanshShukla/ovgu-magdeburg/Winter-SEM-II-2025-26/Machine Learnning/solutions/Assignment_9/task_9.2.md

 ### Part C

 We can modify a KNN classifier that was using majority voting to classify categorical values to a regressor by using weights.
 In this scenario we would calculate the distances of the k-nearest neighbours to the instance we are trying to classify then we would take the average of all the distances.
 In case we use weights we may take a weighted average and then this would be the predicted value of the instance to be used in regression.
+Basically, KNN without normalization is unit-sensitive, not importance-sensitive.

 ### Part D